saveripal/model-checking-autonomous-car/README.md

 ## Overview

-This is the git repo for a final project (in lieu of a final exam).
+Contains a pdf report of the project and all necessary nuXMV codes used in the project.
-Contains a pdf report of the project and all necessary nuXMV codes used in the project
+The behavior of an autonomous car when faced with real life obstacles is tested using a compositional model checking approach.